 Appealing a Claim Denial

 Whether an injured worker files a workers’ compensation claim, or a surviving family member files a death benefits claim, the insurance company may deny their claim for no good reason.
 The workers’ compensation system is notoriously complicated because so many employers and their insurance companies deny legitimate claims.

-How St. Louis Workers’ Compensation Attorney Can Help Injured Employees
+How St. Louis Workers’ Compensation Lawyers Can Help Injured Employees

 Did you recently suffer an injury at work?
 You could be entitled to cash and medical benefits during your recovery period.
 The rigorous claims process can be difficult to handle alone while recovering from an injury or illness.
 Instead, call an experienced St. Louis workers’ compensation attorney for help with your claim.